josdejong/mathjs/download.md

 <h1 id="browsersupport">Browser support <a href="#browsersupport" title="Permalink">#</a></h1>

-Math.js works on any ES5 compatible JavaScript engine: node.js 4 or newer, Chrome, Firefox, Safari, Edge, and IE11.
+Math.js works on any ES5 compatible JavaScript engine: node.js, Chrome, Firefox, Safari, Edge, and IE11.

 Though there is no official support for older browsers, math.js should still work on older browsers when using the [es5-shim](https://github.com/kriskowal/es5-shim).